Yorkcla/Scoping-Review-on-Interactive-Sonification-and-Musical-Applications/README.md

-# A Scoping Review on Interactive Sonification and Music Applications
+# Review on Interactive Sonification and Music Applications

 This repository contains data files for a scoping review on musical applications in interactive sonification.
 This work has been accepted for publication at ICAD 2026, with project details coming soon.